Robert-van-Engelen/Forth850/README.md

 ### MARKER
 _"<spaces>name<space>" -- ; --_
-define a dictionary marker
+define a dictionary marker;
-executing name deletes marker and all definitions made after beware of vocabulary definitions crossings
+executing name deletes marker and all definitions made after;
+beware of vocabulary definitions crossings

 ### ANEW
 _"<spaces>name<space>" -- ; --_
-define a dictionary marker
+define a dictionary marker;
-deletes previously defined name and all following definitions beware of vocabulary definitions crossings
+deletes previously defined name and all following definitions;
+beware of vocabulary definitions crossings

 ### [CHAR]
 _"<spaces>char" -- ; -- char_
-compile char as literal
+compile char as literal;
-note that the syntax 'char is preferred may throw -14 "interpreting a compile-only word"
+note that the syntax 'char is preferred;
+may throw -14 "interpreting a compile-only word"

     : [CHAR] ?COMP CHAR LITERAL ; IMMEDIATE

 ### [COMPILE]
 _"<space>name<space>" -- ; ... -- ..._
-compile name
+compile name;
-note that POSTPONE is preferred may throw -14 "interpreting a compile-only word"
+note that POSTPONE is preferred;
+may throw -14 "interpreting a compile-only word"

     : [COMPILE] ?COMP ' COMPILE, ; IMMEDIATE